 Students are surveyed each semester in classes to determine what courses they need to take.
 The schedule is based on these needs and on the number of clinical sections.

-- Try to follow the suggested sequence that is listed on the Program Planning Sheet included in the informational packet.
-Priority: Complete practicum pre-requisite courses as soon possible.
+- Try to follow the suggested sequence that is listed on the Program Planning Sheet.
+Complete practicum pre-requisite courses as soon possible.

 - You do not have to take prerequisites for courses offered outside the department.

 - You might have to "skip" the suggested classes and take other classes, depending on the classes offered.